paulbaumgarten/pbaumgarten.com/igcse-compsci/unit-3-data-and-logic.md

 The number 0.1 in binary is actually an infinitely recurring decimal, so when we add several together we are getting a rounding effect occurring.
 This is analogus to adding 0.3333333 (recurring) several times.

-So it is important to remember that floating point numbers are great, but they are not designed for highlevel precision after multiple mathematical operations.
+It is important to remember that floating point numbers are useful, but they are not designed for highlevel precision after multiple mathematical operations.
 They were designed for scientific applications, not financial.

 * Floating point calculator... [https://www.h-schmidt.net/FloatConverter/IEEE754.html](https://www.h-schmidt.net/FloatConverter/IEEE754.html)